-Middle-length-answer type questions:
+Middle-length-answer type questions :

 - 1. Write a short note on literary responses to the Industrial Revolution. - 2.
-Briefly discuss the 'space-time continuum'. - 3.
+Briefly discuss the 'space-time continuum.' - 3.
 Write a short note on any one movement in the modernist painting. - 4.
 Write a short note on the genre of science-fiction. - 5.
 Write a short note on the main streams of the modernist film.

-Short-length-answer type questions:
+Short-length-answer type questions :

-- 1. What are cartography and oceanography? - 2.
-How did Kodak camera change the mode of painting?
+- 1. What are cartography and oceanography?

+- 2. How did Kodak camera change the mode of painting?

 - 3. Name two modernist novels that use multiple narratives.

 - 4. Who were the inventors of the radio?

 - 5. What is Pavlov's theory?

 - 6. Who was the first British Nobel laureate?

 - 7. What was the main motto of Futurism?

 - 8. Who wrote The Phenomenology of Spirit?

 - 9. Name three architects of the mid-twentieth century humanist movement.

 Armstrong, Tim.
 Modernism: A Cultural History.
-Jaipur: Rawat Publications, 2017.
+Rawat Publications, 2017.

-Bakhtin, M.M.
+- Bakhtin, M.M.
 The Dialogic Imagination: Four Essays.
 Trans.
 Michael Holquist.
-Austin: U of Texas P, 2010.

-Banerjee, Santanu and Subhadeep Ray.
+U of Texas P, 2010. - Banerjee, Santanu and Subhadeep Ray.
 "Hunger on Celluloid: Through Satyajit Ray's Ashani Sanket and Beyond!"
 India Since 1947: Looking Back at a Modern Nation.
 Ed.
 Atul Kumar Thakur.
-New Delhi: Niyogi Books, 2013.

-Bernal, J.D.
-Science in History.
-Vol. 2.
-Bhopal:Eklavya 1969.
+Foreword.
+B.G.
+Verghese.
+Niyogi Books, 2013. - Bernal, J.D.
+Science in History Vol. 2.
+Bhopal: Eklavya in asso. with AIPSN and Trustees of Bernal Estate, 1969. - Blackburn, Simon.

-Blackburn, Simon.
 Oxford Dictionary of Philosophy.
-Oxford & New York: Oxford UP, 1996.
+Oxford UP, 1996. - Blake, William.

-Blake, William.
 Selected Poetry.
 Ed.
 Michael Mason.
-Oxford & New York: Oxford UP, 1994

-Bottomore, Tom.
+Oxford UP, 1994. - Bottomore, Tom.
 A Dictionary of Marxist Thought.
 Eds.
 Laurence Harris, Ralph Miliband, Tom Bottomore, Victor Gordon Kiernan.
-New Delhi: Maya Blackwell/ Worldview, 1991.

-Peter Brooker, et al eds.
+Blackwell/Worldview, 1991. - Peter Brooker, Peter, Andrzej Gasiorek, Deborah Longworth and Andrew Thacker, eds.
 The Oxford Handbook of Modernisms.
-Oxford: Oxford UP, 2010.
+Oxford UP, 2010. - Conrad, Joseph.

-Conrad, Joseph.
 Heart of Darkness and Other Tales.
 Ed.
 Cedric Watts.
-Oxford & New York: Oxford UP, 1996.
+Oxford UP, 1996.

 Childs, Peter.
 Modernism.
-London & New York: Routledge, 2008.
+The New Critical Idiom.
+Routledge, 2008.